FaustoLira/Inside-Airbnb-Toronto/README.md

 # Inside-Airbnb-Toronto

+## Introduction

+This Power BI presentation examines the Airbnb market in Toronto, offering valuable insights that can benefit investors looking to enter the short-term rental market.
+Toronto, recognized as one of North America's most vibrant and culturally diverse cities, presents great opportunities for investors in the short-term rental market.
+The city is also a favorite destination for millions of tourists every year.

 **Disclaimer**
 This report is provided for educational purposes only.
 The information, analyses, and opinions contained herein are based on public data available in [insideairbnb.com](https://insideairbnb.com/get-the-data) about rental prices in 2023.

-This presentation examines the Airbnb market in Toronto, offering valuable insights that can benefit investors looking to enter the short-term rental market.
-Toronto, recognized as one of North America's most vibrant and culturally diverse cities, presents great opportunities for investors in the short-term rental market.
-The city is also a favorite destination for millions of tourists every year.

----
+## Insights and Recommendations

 **Insight 1: Strategic Acquisition**
 Starting from the 'Expected Revenue' page, the average rental price has been on an uptrend since 2010.
 The analysis shows that **the average rental price could be around $250 in 2028, corresponding to a 25% rental price increase**.
 However, the price is in a downtrend in the short term, indicating a possible opportunity for buying.